asmanmalik/skills-github-pages/index.md

 The OSPC program has:

-- ✅ Issued dozens of open-source contributor certificates
+- ✅ Issued open-source contributor certificates to the activly participating students
-- 🚀 Launched two student-led projects into execution
+- 🚀 Soon will be Launching two student-led projects into execution
 - 💬 Facilitated real-world conversations between junior and senior devs
 - 🏗 Built confidence in students to solve real-world problems collaboratively

----

 ## 💡 Why It Matters